South Nowra

 AreaSearch analysis places South Nowra well above average for employment performance across multiple indicators

-The worker-to-resident ratio of 0.8 indicates a high level of local employment opportunities.
-Between September 2024 and September 2025, employment levels increased by 3.0%, labour force increased by 3.6%, causing the unemployment rate to rise by 0.6 percentage points.
-In contrast, Rest of NSW experienced an employment decline of 0.5% and a labour force decline of 0.1%, with a 0.4 percentage point rise in unemployment rate.
-State-level data from 25-Nov shows NSW employment contracted by 0.03%, losing 2,260 jobs, with the state unemployment rate at 3.9%.
-National employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to South Nowra's employment mix suggests local employment should increase by 6.5% over five years and 13.7% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.
+The ratio of 0.8 workers per resident indicates above-normal local employment opportunities (Census data).
+Between September 2024 and September 2025, employment levels increased by 2.7%, labour force by 3.3%, resulting in a 0.6 percentage point rise in unemployment.
+In comparison, Rest of NSW saw employment decline by 0.5%, labour force decline by 0.1%, with unemployment rising by 0.4 percentage points.
+National employment forecasts from Jobs and Skills Australia (May-25) suggest national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
+Applying these projections to South Nowra's employment mix suggests local employment should increase by 6.5% over five years and 13.7% over ten years (simple weighting extrapolation for illustrative purposes).

 Frequently Asked Questions - Employment